tshepang/blog-movies/content/movies/The Secret of Kells (2009).rst

-It's bizarre in a way similar to *The Triples of Belleville* and has some emotionally powerful moments.
+It's bizarre in a way similar to `The Triplets of Belleville`__ and has some emotionally powerful moments.

 Highlights: